AgentHerculeP/Black-Jack/README.md

-This is notmal command line black Jack game.
+This is normal command line black Jack game.